konmaj/sentence-embedding/README.md

 1. STS (default) &ndash; evaluates given algorithm on Semantic Textual Similarity task,
 2. stats &ndash; generates statistics about STS datasets,
 3. test &ndash; runs smoke test of all algorithms and tokenizers,
+4. get_resources &ndash; downloads and pre-computes all necessary resources for all algorithms and tokenizers.
-4. train_s2s &ndash; trains given Seq2Seq model saved on disk.
+5. train_s2s &ndash; trains given Seq2Seq model saved on disk.

 ## Algorithms